Azer Samadov: Victim of INTERPOL abuse

 Azer Samadov’s Red Notice has had a significant impact on his life; magnified by the fact he suffers from pancreatic problems.
 His doctor has advised him to consult a specialist in Germany, however he is unable to leave the Netherlands.
 His work has also suffered he has been unable to meet colleagues.

-Update September 2015: According to his legal team, Azer Samadov has finally had his Red Notice removed, eight years after it was first issued, in a decision that appears to be in line with INTERPOL’s new policy on the processing of Red Notices against refugees.
-Read more here.
+In September 2015, Azer finally had his Red Notice removed, eight years after it was first issued, in a decision that appeared to be in line with INTERPOL’s new policy on the processing of Red Notices against refugees.